freeyland/docker-magento/README.md

 ./environment
 ```

 The magento2.test above defines the hostname to use, and the 2.3.2 defines the Magento version to install.
 Note that since we need a write to `/etc/hosts` for DNS resolution, you will be prompted for your system password during setup.
-You will also be prompted for a domain name.

 After the one-liner above completes running, you should be able to access your site at the provided domain e.g. `https://magento2.test`.